mousepawmedia/devdocs/network/source/setup_linux/install.rst

 - `Ubuntu Studio <http://ubuntustudio.org/>`_
 - `Xubuntu <http://xubuntu.org/>`_

-..
-NOTE:: Although we primarily recommend Pop!_OS, we'll be using the term
+..  note:: Although we primarily recommend Pop!_OS, we'll be using the term
     "Ubuntu" throughout to avoid confusion.
 Pop!_OS is based on Ubuntu, and can be used in the same way.